Skip to main content

 Cost is the headline driver, but the practical buying motion in NYC is gated by 23 NYCRR 500.
 Vendors that cannot answer a third-party DDQ on day one do not make the shortlist.

 CFG runs the standard P&C, auto, home, life, and commercial-line non-licensed lifecycle for NYC-HQ'd carriers, brokers, and MGAs.
-Licensed activity is staffed separately as needed, with NY producer licenses obtained through NIPR reciprocity.
+CFG agents are non-licensed fronters; licensable activity (quoting, recommending, binding, claim valuation, settlement) stays with your in-house licensed staff and is reached via warm transfer.

 • FNOL (First Notice of Loss) intake: Structured intake on auto, home, and commercial losses with native English communication and Eastern Time coverage.
 See our FNOL outsourcing guide.